What is Barrett's oesophagus?

 Normally, the oesophagus is lined with squamous epithelial cells.
 However, exposure to stomach acid regurgitating up into the gullet can inflame and damage the cells.
-This leads to a phenomenon called metaplasia, whereby the cells change into a different kind of cell, in this case columnar cells that are usually found in the lower digestive tract.
+This leads to metaplasia, whereby the cells change into a different kind of cell, in this case columnar cells that are usually found in the lower digestive tract.
 These cells better resist the stomach acid, protecting the oesophagus.

 However, symptoms of reflux can still bother the patient, and in a small number of cases, the cells can become cancerous.
 For this reason, Barrett’s oesophagus is regarded as a premalignant condition and although the proportion of cases that lead to oesophageal cancer is small, the condition should be monitored once diagnosed.